This offer is closed

 The manager

 Unicorn Asset Management Ltd (“Unicorn”) is a specialist fund manager with a bias towards smaller companies.
-Chris Hutchinson is the senior fund manager and has 20 years’ experience running portfolios of smaller-company stocks.
-Alongside this VCT, Mr Hutchinson is also the lead manager of Unicorn Outstanding British Companies Fund (an OEIC).
-Chris is supported by a further four UK equity fund managers.
+Lead fund manager Chris Hutchinson joined Unicorn in 2005 and has more than 25 years’ experience covering UK small and mid-sized equities.
+Alongside this VCT, he is also the lead manager of Unicorn Outstanding British Companies Fund (an OEIC).
+Chris is supported by four UK equity fund managers and two investment analysts.
 Collectively, the team is responsible for managing Unicorn’s suite of investment funds as well as its AIM IHT service.

 Unicorn is independently owned and managed.
-Around 60% of the company’s equity is owned by the directors, managers and family members.
-It has over £900 million under management (December 2022), with around £300 million invested in AIM-quoted companies.
+Over 50% of the company’s equity is owned by the directors, managers and family members.
+It has over £720 million under management (December 2024), with c.£230 million invested in AIM-quoted companies.
 The wider fund group allows the manager to continue supporting businesses when they are no longer VCT eligible, potentially making Unicorn AIM VCT attractive as a partner to investee companies.

 Investment strategy